-Six Fascinating Paris Art Museums To Add To Your List
+6 Fascinating Art Museums In Paris To Add To Your List

-One of the prettiest museums in Paris is Musée des Beaux-Arts housed in the charming Petit Palais, which was built for the 1900 World Expo.
+We all know about the Louvre, the Orsay and the Pompidou, but Paris is also home to other, less-well-known, but equally fantastic museums dedicated to art.
+One of the prettiest is Musée des Beaux-Arts housed in the charming Petit Palais, which was built for the 1900 World Expo.
 Is modern art your passion?
 Then the Musée d'Art Moderne de la Ville de Paris is the place to go.
-But bring your walking shoes — the collection is significant at this multi-level museum dedicated to modern art.
-Whatever your interest, we hope our guide to art museums in Paris will steer you in the right direction.
+Whatever your interest, this guide to art museums in Paris will steer you in the right direction.

 line